10 Fleurs Chinoises et leurs Symboliques

 Chinese Magnolia

-The Magnolias were so precious and expensive that, in Antiquity, only Chinese emperors could own.
-At that time, only a member of the imperial family was authorized to cultivate or have Magnolias.
-When he wanted to thank someone for a great service, he offered a Magnolia who then showed his gratitude.
+Magnolias were so precious and expensive that in ancient times, only Chinese emperors could own them.
+At that time, only a member of the imperial family was allowed to grow or own magnolias.
+When he wanted to thank someone for a great service, he would offer a magnolia as a gift to show his gratitude.

-Magnolia has medicinal properties and helps fight indigestion, depression, constipation, weight loss, headache, asthma, anxiety, inflammation and stress.
-Hou Po is one of the rare varieties of Magnolia which grows in the Chinese province of Sichuan and it is therefore in great demand for its healing properties.
+Magnolia has medicinal properties and helps with indigestion, depression, constipation, weight loss, headaches, asthma, anxiety, inflammation, and stress.
+Hou Po is one of the few varieties of magnolia that grows in the Sichuan province of China and is therefore in high demand for its healing properties.

-In Feng Shui, with peony and wild peeler, Magnolia is often offered as a gift to wish honor and wealth.
-If the Magnolia is represented with bees in paintings, this represents personal growth.
+In Feng Shui, along with peony and crab apple, magnolia is often given as a gift to wish for honor and wealth.
+If magnolia is depicted with bees in paintings, it represents personal growth.
 In general, this flower represents feminine beauty.

 10) Narcissus

-Zhu XI, a follower of the Confucian school of thought, described the narcissus like "A fairy with yellow hats and green sleeves".
-These charming green, white and yellow flowers grow in water and have an unrivaled beauty.
-It is a symbolic flower of the Chinese lunar new year.
+Zhu Xi, a follower of the Confucian school of thought, described the narcissus as "a fairy with yellow hats and green sleeves".
+These charming green, white and yellow flowers grow in water and possess unparalleled beauty.
+It is a symbolic flower of the Chinese Lunar New Year.

-According to Greek mythology, the flower received the name of a hunter, Narcissus.
-He was the Son of the God of the Cephissus River, renowned for his beauty.
-In Chinese folklore, the flower is the incarnation of the two daughters of the legendary Chinese leader Yao, NV Ying and E Huang.
+According to Greek mythology, the flower was named after a hunter, Narcissus.
+He was the son of the river god Cephissus, renowned for his beauty.
+In Chinese folklore, the flower is the embodiment of the two daughters of the legendary Chinese ruler Yao, Nv Ying and E Huang.

-The story says that this flower was an import of Italy during the reign of the Tang dynasty in China.
-The provinces of Fujian and Guangdong, located on the south-eastern coast of China, have a long tradition of narcissus.
+History says that this flower was an import from Italy during the reign of the Tang Dynasty in China.
+The provinces of Fujian and Guangdong, located on the southeast coast of China, have a long tradition of narcissus.
 The flower symbolizes elegance, purity, good fortune and happiness.

-We hope that this article on Chinese flowers has interested you and that you have learned a little more about Chinese culture, so rich and exciting.
-If this article made you want to decorate your Chinese flower house, so rich in symbols, you can consult our collection of Chinese decoration.
+We hope that this article on Chinese flowers has interested you and that you have learned a little more about the Chinese culture, so rich and exciting.
+If this article has made you want to decorate your home with Chinese flowers, so rich in symbols, you can consult our collection of Chinese Decoration.

 Chinese decoration

-Register to receive the latest news as well as many reduction codes
+Sign up to receive the latest news and many discount codes